[../../../include/left.htm]

 The two warships approached each another.
 The CSS Alabama took her first shots at the USS Kearsarge while the two were less than a mile apart.
 The Alabama fired two more times before the USS Kearsarge replied.
 A shot lodged itself in the Kearsarge's sternpost, but its fuse was defective.
 Had it gone off, the course of the battle might have been very different.

 The two vessels circled each other seven times, firing their starboard batteries into each other.
-Semmes sought to board the Kearsarge for hand to hand combat, but Winslow kept his distance.
+Semmes sought to board the USS Kearsarge for hand to hand combat, but Winslow kept his distance.
 More manueverable than the Alabama, the Kearsarge's gunnery soon took its toll.
 The Kearsarge's shells tore apart the Alabama's hull and machinery spaces.
 The Alabama's shot was rendered almost useless by Winslow's chain-armor.

 Semmes, sensing that the battle was lost, tried to reach for the French coast under sail, the engine having been rendered almost useless, and the ship taking in water.
 He soon realized he would not make it and sent a boat to the USS Kearsarge to surrender.
 When the offer to surrender was made and the colors struck, two final shots were fired from the Alabama, causing Winslow to open fire again.
 This time, a white flag went up on the raider.